tomarrell/tomarrell.co/README.md

 A simple single page site with social media icons below the fold and large hero image above.
 Main heading colors randomized on refresh.
 Built with integration to a Ghost blog.

 Currently obsolete as work is underway building an updated version using ChangeCMS, a personal project to build a fully featured NodeJS CMS.
-Head over to https://github.com/tomarrell/ChangeCMS, feel free to fork and/or contribute.
+Head over to https://github.com/tomarrell/ChangeCMS, feel free to fork and contribute.

 ========